About the Principal Development Institute (PDI)

 2016 PDI group

-Facilitators for PDI include
+Facilitator for PDI

 Joel Westa started his career as a youth and music pastor.
-He then served in the U.S. Air Force for 25 years, flying B-52s and rising to the position of Wing Commander; taught at the Naval War College; and was the director of academic support at the Marine Corps University.
-In 2013 he became the superintendent of NorthPointe Christian School in Grand Rapids and from there came to Christian Schools International as President/CEO.
+He then served in the US Air Force for 25 years, flying B-52s and rising to the position of Wing Commander; taught at the Naval War College; and was the director of academic support at the Marine Corps University.
+In 2013 he became the superintendent of NorthPointe Christian School in Grand Rapids and from there came to Christian Schools International as president/CEO.

 Testimonials from recent PDI participants